 Preventing Gun Violence

 Rep. DeGette, whose district includes Columbine High School, has been an outspoken advocate for enacting new commonsense gun safety measures to help protect our communities.
-She is a member of the House’s Gun Violence Prevention Task Force and, in February 2019, introduced legislation to ban high-capacity gun magazines.
+She is a member of the House’s Gun Violence Prevention Task Force and, in March of 2021, reintroduced legislation to ban high-capacity gun magazines.

 Banning High-Capacity Gun Magazines

 Rep. DeGette is a lead sponsor of the Keep Americans Safe Act to reinstate the nation’s ban on the sale, transfer or possession of high-capacity gun magazines that hold more than 10 rounds.

 The legislation seeks to address a common thread found in some of the nation’s most high-profile mass shootings, which is the use of high-capacity magazines that enable a shooter to fire dozens of rounds without having to stop and reload.
 In addition to banning the sale of high-capacity magazines, it would also make federal funds available to buy back large-capacity magazines that are already legally owned.

 The federal government acted to ban high-capacity magazines in 1994.
 That ban, however, expired in 2004 and has not yet been reinstated by Congress.
 There’s a growing amount of evidence that suggests reinstating the ban would be one of the most effective ways to help protect our communities from the threat of gun violence.

 The legislation DeGette introduced to reinstate the ban on such magazines was approved by the House Judiciary Committee in 2019.

 Enhancing Background Checks

 In addition banning the sale of high-capacity gun magazines, Rep. DeGette sponsored legislation to help keep guns out of the hands of those who will do us harm.

 The Bipartisan Background Checks Act and the Enhanced Background Checks Act are two critical pieces of legislation aimed at strengthening our nation’s system of background checks.
 Both bills were approved by the House in March of 2021 and are now awaiting action in the Senate.